 No sense of the darker sides of Hollywood now; Ogden Drive exudes nothing but tranquility.
 A detached garage toward the back of the home allows for multiple cars in the driveway.
 Greenery and hedges provide plenty of privacy.

-Coming back into the interior, the staircase takes us up The Winkleman family was active in the artistic and cultural community, and as a gifted painter, Ruby could often be found painting Rembrandt and Monet replicas.
+Coming back into the interior, the staircase takes us up to a carpeted landing.
+Just like in the living room, beautiful landscapes and portraits painted by Ruby adorn the wall and add a classic touch.
+The family was active in the artistic and cultural community, and as a gifted painter, Ruby could often be found painting Rembrandt and Monet replicas.

 The master suite and sitting room has been re-imagined for modern sensibilities.
 Designer closets and storage